 A good selection of other insects also entertained us, from Black-tailed Skimmer to Bracken Planthopper, and Closterotomus trivialis to Miris striatus.

 The snail-killing fly Coremacera marginata was quite numerous by the end of the month, and another particular highlight was Horned Treehopper, something I have never seen before, but always wanted to.
-A further highlight will be (if confirmed) the snipe-fly Chrysopilus laetus, which would be the second Essex record.
+A further highlight was the Tree Snipe-fly Chrysopilus laetus, only the second Essex site for this species,

 Another major feature of this wood is the density of Southern Wood Ants’ nests, very unusually for Essex.
 The ants were everywhere, carrying food back to the nest and ‘milking’ aphids for honeydew…